 - Submission of application along with test report (Online).

-- Submission of hard copy of complete application to BIS office.
+- Submission of a hard copy of the complete application to the BIS office.

 - On-site inspection by BIS officials.

 - Scrutiny of application file by BIS officials – Post audit.